 World’s most popular app, Shazam, has recently announced the launch of Shazam Lite on Android and its availability in India, Vietnam, Indonesia, the Philippines.

 Shazam is definitely trying to make a mark among South Asia users.
-It’s most recent technology utlises as little data as possible optimising size of less than 1MB to discover ‘high-quality’ music and online content.
+It’s most recent technology utilising as little data as possible and optimising size of less than 1MB to discover ‘high-quality’ music and online content.

-Asia proves to be one of the continent that is expanding its data uses among smartphone users, however, connectivity to local network is still one of the most challenging issues in the region.
-Now, with Shazam Lite available in country such as India, a country that has some of the biggest potential in the music industry after China, it seems like Shazam is definitely trying to tap into the region, improving connectivity so that music could reach a wider untapped region.
+Asia proves to be one of the continents that are expanding its data users among smartphone users, however, connectivity to the local network is still one of the most challenging issues in the region.
+Now, with Shazam Lite available in countrIES such as India, a country that has some of the biggest potentials in the music industry after China, it seems like Shazam is definitely trying to tap into the region, improving connectivity so that music could reach a wider untapped region.

 And why should we use Shazam instead?
 Due to its technology of sharing music even without facing storage or connectivity issues, the Lite app allows users to even Shazam music while offline!